mmzdouc/mibigger/README.md

 - Entry naming: To prevent identical names, all new entries are automatically prefixed with the curators initials (or MIBiG annotator ID, if already available)
-- Entry validation: each entry is validated using the `validated.py` script (by Kai Blin).
+- Entry validation: each entry is validated using the `validated.py` script (by Kai Blin/Simon Shaw).
 The validation is automated as hook via `pre-commit` and performed at every commit (see below).

 Download, Installation, Curation